 Avenue Road is a palatial furniture and home decor store located, oddly enough, on Eastern Avenue .
 I don't use the word palatial lightly.
 And, forgive the superlatives in this post, but they are warranted.

 This magnificent heritage building was built for the Consumers Gas Company.
 In its last incarnation, it was home to an Asian language newspaper, complete with all its printing presses.
-Now, Yabu Pushelberg has stripped it to its fundamentals, and wisely opened up the space as much as possible.
+Yabu Pushelberg, the design studio responsible for the renovation, has stripped it to its fundamentals, and wisely opened up the space as much as possible.

 The second floor of the building is a jaw-dropping, block long, cathedral space.
 It really is like nothing I've ever seen devoted to retail sales before - only churches, museums, or airports have this kind of space.
-Currently, the room provides a backdrop to the store's outdoor collection and some stunning map-based room dividers from Toronto's own Moss & Lam .

-Another outstanding example of design here is Canadian Jacques Guillions' Cord Chair.
-The exclusive re-issue of this classic is available in several finishes ($995).
+Another outstanding example of design found on the main level of the showroom is Canadian Jacques Guillions' Cord Chair.
+The exclusive re-issue of this classic is available in several finishes.

-I have one more addition to my wish list - the stunning and elegant Dinamarquesa chair by Jorge Zalszupin ($5442).
+In addition to the Toronto flagship, the company also has showrooms in New York and Vancouver.
 I'll be going back to Avenue Road just to visit it.